Arctic4161/Youtube_Music_Player/README.md

 ## About Youtube Music Player

-**Youtube Music Player** Is a program that searches Youtube, downloads the audio, and plays the audio as a player.
+**Youtube Music Player** Is a program built in python 3.12 that searches Youtube, downloads the audio, and plays the audio as a player.
 <hr>

 ## Installation